Redland Museum: Displays and exhibitions

 The Museum houses many permanent displays, featuring, respectively: farm equipment (Dan Holzapfel Farm Pavilion); post office materials; bedroom furnishings; dolls; textiles; and varying items and texts of particularly local historical importance (Stories of the Redlands).

 A series of constantly-changing exhibitions are also run by the Museum.
 Exhibits of: writing (including a 1716 King James Bible); mannequins; bicycles; a Reedy River performance; wall-length murals; culture-fusing artistic displays; Queensland history; and Australian Aboriginal culture are among past highlights.

 Australian Toy Hall of Fame

-As the newest permanent display, the Australian Toy Hall of Fame intends to commemorate the toys that have been iconic to Australia throughout its history.
+The Australian Toy Hall of Fame intends to commemorate the toys that have been iconic to Australia throughout its history.
 Nominations are accepted based on popularity, endurance, and remembrance; Lego, marbles, slingshots, toy cars, and teddy bears are current inclusions.
 The display also features an interactive play area for children.